CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 - Daily Box Office
 - Day of the Week: MTWTFSS
 - Movie Title
+- Ave Daily Revenue for total days released - like per square foot sales

 A subset of the features will be the individual sample/unit of analysis in this project.
 TBD based on an iterative process using Linear Regression modeling to find the feature or features that best fit the model.

 ## Target
-Can this be a target?
-Ave Daily Revenue for total days released - like per square foot sales Or The target will be daily box office revenue.
+The target will be daily box office revenue.

 ### Model and Tools
 - Beautiful soup and Selenium will be used for webscraping.
 Beautiful Soup will be used to parse the HTML data and Selenium will be used as a driver for site navigation